vsch/idea-multimarkdown/README.md

 [Install EAP plugin](https://github.com/vsch/idea-multimarkdown/wiki/EAP-Update-Channel) version to preview next release.

+* Add: inspection for validation which used to be implemented as annotations.
+This allows customizing and running inspection profiles against markdown files for validation.
 * Add: Parser
   [Macros Extension](https://github.com/vsch/idea-multimarkdown/wiki/Macros-Extension)
 * Add: option to enable validation of remote links (annotates unresolved link if server returns